 For business tangible property, businesses must file a tax return with DTA each year by May 1st listing their equipment and furniture for taxation.

-Normally, there is also a 10% penalty for late payment (PLP) of vehicle and business tangible property taxes.
+There is also a 10% penalty for late payment (PLP) of vehicle and business tangible property taxes.
 The PLP will increase to 25% for any delinquencies over 30 days past due.
-On June 23, 2020, the Board of Supervisors reduced that penalty rate to 5% for tax year 2020 and eliminated the increase after 30 days.
+For Tax Year 2020 ONLY, the Board of Supervisors reduced that penalty rate to 5% and eliminated the increase after 30 days.